druidfi/guidelines/docs/docker.md

 # Docker

-See Docker [homepage](https://www.docker.com/) for more information.
+See Docker [homepage ↗️](https://www.docker.com/) for more information.

 ## Install